Need some rainy day games or indoor recess activities for kids?

 This is the hardest part.

 It works have them sit in a circle first, then stand up one at a time and place their feet apart.
-The next person to stand up matches one foot to the other person’s and stands with their feet far apart as well.
+The next student to stand up matches one foot to the other person’s and stands with their feet far apart as well.

 Once in the circle with all the kids standing in a wide stance and their feet touching their neighbors, each student will effectively have made a “goal” that is between their legs.